Google proposes new Topics API for interest-based ads

-Topics aims to balance privacy concerns with the ad industry’s need to survive by selling ads to users based on broad interest categories.
+With Topics, Google is aiming to balance privacy concerns with the demands of the ad industry.

-In an attempt to replace third-party cookies with interest-based advertising, Google has proposed a new project today (25 January) called Topics that will help advertisers target ads to users in way that protects their privacy.
+As it looks to replace third-party cookies with interest-based advertising, Google has proposed a new project today (25 January) that is said will help advertisers target users in way that protects privacy.

-Google said last year that it was going to stop tracking users’ browsing activity for the purpose of selling ads, as a result of growing privacy concerns, citing figures that 72pc of people feel that almost all their online activity is being tracked by tech firms and advertisers.
+Google said last year that it was going to stop tracking users’ browsing activity for the purpose of selling ads, as a result of growing privacy concerns.
+At the time, a Google blogpost citied figures that said 72pc of people feel that almost all their online activity is being tracked by tech firms and advertisers.

-A proposed third-party cookie ban, intended to come into effect in 2022, was then pushed back to 2023.
+A proposed third-party cookie ban in Chrome, intended to come into effect in 2022, was pushed back to 2023.
 For the privacy conscious, the ban was a win.
 But for the vocal ad industry, it was potentially disastrous and has been a source of tension with Google.

-To balance ad revenue with privacy, Google launched the Privacy Sandbox, an initiative that aims to create technologies that both protect user privacy and give companies and developers tools to building thriving online businesses.
+To balance these concerns, Google launched the Privacy Sandbox, an initiative to create technologies that both protect user privacy and give companies and developers tools to building thriving online businesses.

-Federated Learning of Cohorts (Floc) was the Google’s controversial interest-based ad project that was proposed as part of the initiative exactly a year ago today.
-Now, it is being replaced with Topics – a new way to solve a problem that has worried users, companies and governments alike.
+Federated Learning of Cohorts (FLOC) was Google’s controversial interest-based ad project that was proposed.
+In this approach, users would still be tracked but grouped together based on certain interests that advertisers could then display ads to.

+The proposal didn’t go down well with advertisers and there were concerns it could still be used to track users.
+But now, FLOC is being replaced with Topics.

 What is Topics?

-Topics is an API that runs on browsers (just Chrome for now) to compartmentalise websites visited by users into categories such as fitness, travel and transportation, and sports to represent their top interests for any given week.
+Topics is an API that runs on Chrome to place websites visited by users into categories, such as fitness, travel and sports, to represent their top interests for any given week based on their browsing history.

-These are then shared with advertisers who can use it to tailor their ads to the preferences of users.
-Google said that topics are only saved for three weeks, and old topics are deleted.
+These topics are then shared with advertisers who can use the information to tailor their ads to the preferences of users.
+Google said that topics are only saved for three weeks and old topics are deleted.

-He said that topics enables browsers to give users “meaningful transparency and control over data”, and that, in Chrome, users will be able to see their topics and remove any they don’t like.
-What’s more, users can disable the feature entirely if they wish to.
+He said that Topics enables browsers to give users “meaningful transparency and control over data”.
+In Chrome, users will be able to see their topics and remove any they don’t like, or disable the feature entirely if they wish to.

 Google has designed Topics to exclude sensitive categories such as gender or race.
 Goel said that because Topics is powered by the browser, it provides users with “a more recognisable way to see and control” how their data is shared when compared to the third-party cookie system.